Swimming Area and Beach

 Any holes dug in the sand must be filled.

-Alcohol is not permitted in the water.
+Alcohol is not permitted in the deep swim area.

 Glass is prohibited in the entire park.